 It's hard to say what my role is exactly at Chicora Elementary School.

-On one hand I am the Americorp *VISTA
+On one hand I am the

-I've also been called the Community Liason
+Americorp *VISTAI've also been called the

-I've also heard the Mentor Coordinator
+Volunteer CoordinatorI've also heard the

+the person who checks in tardy kids, the person who picks up the phone, the person who counts at hand outs for class, the person who runs the back pack buddy program, the person who takes minutes at meetings, the person who is supposed to launch a student run newspaper, recycling team, the public relations specialists, the grant writer, the person who asks kids where their pass is if they are roaming the hallways? and part of the parenting commitee.
 Yeah, it is a lot.
 But I don't want anyone to think that I am complaining.
 I feel fortunete to have my first job out of college to come with so much responsibility and so many learning opportunities.
 I did Americorps to move to a new city (check) get some job expeirence (check) be consumed in a life that I knew little about (almost a check) figure out what I want to do with my life ( in progress) among other things.
 I know a lot of people would not be able to do what I am doing.
 It definitly has been an emotional rollar coaster and a lot of self reflection already.
 But I am excited and ready for this adventure!